MichaelVasseur/electron-ipc-bus/README.md

 # Possible enhancements
 * Support several brokers each with its own buspath in order to distribute the traffic load.
 * Universal logger working in any kind of context (especially from a renderer).
-* Define a friendly peerName
+* Add an optional spy for debugging purpose

 # MIT License